 - A recruiter should always respond to you in a timely manner - 48 hours should be the maximum amount of time to wait for a response.

-- Recruiters should be organized and not frantically asking you to submit documents, paperwork, titers, medical exams last minute.
+- Recruiters should be organized and not frantically ask you to submit documents, paperwork, titers, and medical exams last minute.

 Here's what to look out for in a recruiter who might not have your best interests in mind:

 - Scripted responses - Does the recruiter sound like a voice recording?
 This could be a red flag that they are inexperienced.